 | Client communication | Clear, testable statements | “We’re still analyzing…” |

-In our experience working with consulting teams, hypothesis-driven projects typically reach actionable recommendations 40-60% faster than open-ended explorations.
-Interviewers know this—which is why they specifically evaluate whether you can form and test hypotheses under pressure.
+In our experience across hundreds of consulting engagements, hypothesis-driven projects reach actionable recommendations 40–60% faster than open-ended explorations.
+Interviewers know this from their own project work—which is exactly why they evaluate whether you can form and test hypotheses under time pressure.

 The 5-Step Framework